Software Project Rescue: Notary.io

 What we built

-Leanware took over as a managed team and ran the work AI-augmented from day one.
-A senior full-stack engineer carried the technical lead, paired with a QA engineer and a product owner.
-The lean, AI-augmented setup is what let a small team move at the pace the recovery needed without the headcount the previous arrangement had been billing for, which is where the budget came back into line.
+A senior full-stack engineer carried the technical lead, paired with a QA engineer and a product owner, working as a dedicated AI engineering team.
+The team ran AI-augmented from day one, which is what let three people move at the pace the recovery needed without the headcount the previous arrangement had been billing for.
+That is where the budget came back into line.

-On infrastructure, the platform moved to Kubernetes.
-Compute scales against demand; deployment cadence tightened around GitHub Actions; observability and incident response are built into the platform rather than bolted on.
+The platform moved to Kubernetes on Linode.
+Compute scales against demand, deployment cadence tightened around GitHub Actions, and observability and incident response are built into the platform rather than bolted on.
 Document handling was optimized for faster retrieval and download, which mattered because every session ends with the user pulling notarized documents and the slow path was painful.
+The compliance work covered the certification needs of the regulated context.
+Tech stack: Vue 3 frontend, Node.js and Laravel backend services, Linode infrastructure, Kubernetes, GitHub Actions.

 Outcome